A love for books is luring me to visit Iowa City, Iowa, along with the desire to explore a region of this country I had never seen.

 Unlike when at home, there is something special about waking up early on vacation and knowing a whole day of excitement awaits.

-After grabbing a cup a coffee I wound up starting with a little hike (to make sure I didn’t get too lazy later) at Waterworks Prairie Park.
+After grabbing a cup of coffee I wound up starting with a little hike (to make sure I didn’t get too lazy later) at Waterworks Prairie Park.
 The park is known as a popular birding destination, but I liked listening to Spotify, and jogging the trail, while also looking for wildlife out of the corners of my eyes.
 Rumor has it, both fox and deer are in the park, but my eyes must have been too slow to see any.

 After the refreshing and scenic jog, I was ready for my next stop—the Presidential library.